devopsloft/training/README.md

 # DevOps Loft Training Repo

-This repository contains a collection of exercises for the workshops that we give.
+This repository contains a collection of challenges for the workshops that we give.

-The exercises allow anyone to practice the subjects that we cover in our workshops.
+The challenges allow anyone to practice the subjects that we cover in our workshops.

-The techonologies covered in these exercises include:
+The technologies covered in these challenges include:
 - GitHub
 - bash
 - docker